HinodeXRT/xrtpy/docs/dem_overview.rst

 This page describes the XRTpy iterative differential emission measure (DEM) solver and the inputs and outputs needed to run it.

-The differential emission measure (DEM) describes how much plasma is present in the solar corona as a function of temperature.
+The DEM describes how much plasma is present in the solar corona as a function of temperature.
 It is a key diagnostic for understanding coronal heating, solar flares, and the thermal structure of active regions.